 by Tony Vidler

-One of the great recurring questions from advisers in the regulated environment is “how can I be sure that my advice will pass the test?”
+The perpetual worry for financial advisers in the often over-regulated environment is “how can I be sure that my advice will pass the test?”

 Regardless of the forum for the dispute, and regardless of the essence of the client complaint there is a key question that lies at the heart of determining whether the adviser has done the job to a satisfactory standard or not: